autommatika/nagios-failover/README.md

 I have used puppet and used the recursive folder plugin to push all the actual cfg files to nagios nodes:

+## You could use the unison protocol and add /usr/local/nagios/etc/objects/$company as a folder to also be synchronised and bypass all this CMS requirements.
+## You would need to move :

+       commands.cfg
+       admin.cfg
+       timeperiods.cfg
+       templates.cfg
+       to :  /usr/local/nagios/etc/objects/$company  and update the reference in nagios.cfg accordingly

+# CMS Way puppet config

         $objects="/usr/local/nagios/etc/objects"